 Downtown San Diego is the bustling cultural and financial hub of the city of San Diego, the 8th largest city in the United States.
 Breathtaking views surround the area, which boasts more than 70 miles of coastline comprising raw beaches and urban waterfront destinations.

-Since the early 2000s, Downtown’s waterfront area has seen numerous developments that has transformed the area into an entertainment, business, and residential district.
+Since the early 2000s, Downtown’s waterfront area has seen numerous developments that have transformed the area into an entertainment, business, and residential district.
 Today, it is considered the waterfront heart of the state.

 And the transformation has not stopped.
-As of mid-2022, more construction and redevelopment has been going on, and even more projects are in the pipeline
+As of mid-2022, more construction and redevelopment have been going on, and even more projects are in the pipeline.

 This information highlights some of the most exciting redevelopment projects in Downtown San Diego and serves as a teaser for what’s in store for locals, investors, and visitors alike.